Knowledge Hub / What Is Student Loan Default?

 1. Deferment or Forbearance

-For federal loans, deferment or forbearance are good options when you have a temporary hardship making your payments.
+For federal loans, deferment or forbearance are good options when you have a temporary hardship preventing you from making payments.
 The main difference is if you are in deferment, no interest will accrue to your subsidized federal student loans or Perkins loans.
 If you are in forbearance, interest will accrue on your loan balance.
 Most private student loans have an option to postpone payments, but the rules vary among lenders.

-2. Refinance Student Loans
+3. Refinance Student Loans

-Both federal and private loans can be refinanced.
-When you refinance your student loan(s), you are obtaining a new loan to pay off your old loan(s).
-Refinancing student loans to a lower interest rate can reduce your monthly payment, as well as the amount you will pay for the loan in total.
-Refinancing can also be a great solution to combine multiple loans into one, so you only have to remember to make one student loan payment.
-If you are considering refinancing, it’s best to apply before you miss any payments on your current loan because minimum credit requirements must be met in order to qualify.
-Although each lender is different, generally a credit score in the 600s is needed for refinancing, along with a low debt-to-loan ratio, and a minimum length of credit history.
-At ELFI, a minimum credit score of 680 and a minimum credit history of 36 months are required, along with other requirements.*
+If you are considering refinancing, it’s best to apply before missing payments on your current loan because minimum credit requirements must be met in order to qualify.
+Although each lender is different, generally a credit score in the 600s is needed to refinance, along with a low debt-to-loan ratio, and a minimum length of credit history.
+At ELFI, a minimum credit score of 680 and a minimum credit history of 36 months are required, along with other requirements.

 How to Fix a Default on Federal Student Loans